Token Factory Tutorial

 and $ACCOUNT

-When creating a token, it is important to specify details regarding the denom amounts and aliases so your token can be correctly parsed on wallets and explorers.
+When creating a token, it's important to specify details regarding the denom amounts and aliases so your token can be correctly parsed on wallets and explorers.

 1. Create Token Metadata file